 Pursuant to the Jasper Therapeutics, Inc. 2021 Equity Incentive Plan (the "Equity Incentive Plan"), which became effective on September 23, 2021, we are authorized to grant equity awards to our employees, directors and consultants.
 In addition, pursuant to the Jasper Therapeutics, Inc. 2021 Employee Stock Purchase Plan (the "ESPP"), which became effective on September 23, 2021, we are authorized to sell shares to our employees.
-As of May 1, 2023, 866,210 shares and 1,249,573 shares of our common stock are reserved for future issuance under the Equity Incentive Plan and the ESPP, respectively.
+As of March 31, 2024, 892,650 shares and 166,958 shares of our common stock are reserved for future issuance under the Equity Incentive Plan and the ESPP, respectively.
 In addition, the Equity Incentive Plan and ESPP provide for annual automatic increases in the number of shares reserved thereunder, in each case, on January 1 of each year through and including January 1, 2031.
 As a result of such annual increases, our stockholders may experience additional dilution, which could cause the price of our common stock to fall.

-On March 14, 2022, the Compensation Committee of our board of directors adopted the 2022 Inducement Equity Incentive Plan (the "2022 Inducement Plan").
-As of May 1, 2023, 201,841 shares of our common stock are available for future issuance under the 2022 Inducement Plan.
+On March 14, 2022, the Compensation Committee of our Board of Directors (the "Compensation Committee") adopted the 2022 Inducement Equity Incentive Plan (the "2022 Inducement Plan").
+On June 2, 2023, the Compensation Committee approved an amendment and restatement of our 2022 Inducement Plan to increase the maximum number of shares of our voting common stock available for grant by 250,000 shares of common stock to an aggregate of 550,000 shares of common stock.
+As of March 31, 2024, 81,885 shares of our common stock are available for future issuance under the 2022 Inducement Plan.
 The 2022 Inducement Plan has not been and will not be approved by our stockholders.
 Under the 2022 Inducement Plan, we can grant nonstatutory stock options, restricted stock awards, stock appreciation rights, restricted stock units, performance awards and other awards, but only to an individual, as a material inducement to such individual to enter into employment with us or an affiliate of ours, who (i) has not previously been an employee or director of ours or (ii) is rehired following a bona fide period of non-employment with us.

-As of March 31, 2023, options to purchase an aggregate of 8,903,590 shares of our common stock and restricted stock units with respect to an aggregate of 2,616,820 shares were outstanding, and we have granted additional options to purchase shares of our common stock after this date.
+As of March 31, 2024, options to purchase an aggregate of 1,398,331 shares of our common stock and no restricted stock units were outstanding, and we have granted additional options to purchase shares of our common stock after this date.

 Pursuant to the Amended and Restated Registration Rights Agreement entered into in connection with the Business Combination, certain of our stockholders can demand that we register their registrable securities under certain circumstances and will each also have piggyback registration rights for these securities.
 In addition, we are required to file and maintain an effective registration statement under the Securities Act covering such securities and certain of our other securities.
-We filed a registration statement on October 18, 2021, which was first amended on March 29, 2022 and further amended on October 7, 2022, in order to satisfy the foregoing obligations and we have currently registered for resale an aggregate of 36,019,362 shares of our common stock, including up to 4,999,863 shares of our common stock issuable upon exercise of our outstanding warrants.
+We filed a registration statement on October 18, 2021, which was first amended on March 29, 2022 and further amended on October 7, 2022, in order to satisfy the foregoing obligations and we have currently registered for resale an aggregate of 3,601,936 shares of our common stock, including up to 499,986 shares of our common stock issuable upon exercise of our outstanding warrants.
 The registration of these securities permits the public sale of such securities, subject to certain contractual restrictions on transfer imposed by the Amended and Restated Registration Rights Agreement and the Business Combination Agreement, which contractual restrictions on transfer terminated on March 23, 2022.
 The presence of these additional shares of our common stock trading in the public market may have an adverse effect on the market price of our securities.